Township of Oro-Medonte 2018-2022 Council

 He has volunteered with community events extensively throughout his life, most notably; Track Official – Oro World's Fair; Victim Services; Cops for Cancer; United Way; MS Society and 'non-parent' Goalie Coach.

-|Randy Greenlaw grew up in Hillsdale, Ontario before attending Trent University where he graduated with an Honors Degree in Business Administration and Policy Studies.
+Randy Greenlaw grew up in Hillsdale, Ontario before attending Trent University where he graduated with an Honors Degree in Business Administration and Policy Studies.
 For over 25 years, Randy worked for a number of corporate leaders such as Labatt Breweries and Akzo Nobel.
 Today Randy runs a successful business in Oro-Medonte.
 Randy's experiences in the corporate and entrepreneurial world have allowed him to develop strong leadership, clear communication and a strong business acumen.
-These skills will be beneficial to Randy in his role as Ward 5 Councillor.|
+These skills will be beneficial to Randy in his role as Ward 5 Councillor.

 On a personal note, Randy feels very fortunate and honoured to have the time, passion and life experience to represent Oro-Medonte as Ward 5 Councillor.
-With an ambitious vision, Randy is positive that great strides can be made in shaping Oro-Medonte into a Township that is increasingly vibrant, innovative, inclusive and sustainable, while most importantly, maintaining the environment and “small town" closeness and warmth to which we are all accustomed.
+With an ambitious vision, Randy is positive that great strides can be made in shaping Oro-Medonte into a Township that is increasingly vibrant, innovative, inclusive and sustainable; while maintaining the environment and “small town" closeness and warmth to which we are all accustomed.

 Randy, his wife Janet and two children, Jill and Chad feel very fortunate to live, work and play in Oro-Medonte.
 The progress that previous Councils have achieved, and the future prosperity ahead, is nothing short of exciting.